Julien Offray de La Mettrie: Death

 La Mettrie's celebration of sensual pleasure was said to have resulted in his early death.
-The French ambassador to Prussia, Tyrconnel, grateful to La Mettrie for curing him of an illness, held a feast in his honour.
+The French ambassador to Prussia, the comte de Tyrconnel, grateful to La Mettrie for curing him of an illness, held a feast in his honour.
 It was claimed that La Mettrie wanted to show either his power of gluttony or his strong constitution by devouring a large quantity of pâté de faisan aux truffes.
 As a result, he developed a gastric illness of some sort.
 Soon after he began suffering from a severe fever and eventually died.

 Frederick the Great gave the funeral oration, which remains the major biographical source on La Mettrie's life.
 He declared: "La Mettrie died in the house of Milord Tirconnel, the French plenipotentiary, whom he had restored to life.
 It seems that the disease, knowing with whom it had to deal, was cunning enough to attack him first by the brain, in order to destroy him the more surely.
 A violent fever with fierce delirium came on.
 The invalid was obliged to have recourse to the science of his colleagues, but he failed to find the succor that his own skill had so often afforded as well to himself as to the public"."
-Frederick further described him as a good devil and medic but a very bad author.
+In a letter to his sister, Frederick described him as a good devil and medic but a very bad author.
 He was survived by his wife and a 5-year-old daughter.

 La Mettrie's collected Œuvres philosophiques appeared after his death in several editions, published in London, Berlin and Amsterdam.